Gronis/skola24asical/README.md

 I made this for my brother so that he is not forced to add the entries manually from skola24.

-### NOTE: Skola24 has recently (Nov 2018) changed their internal rendering API, so at the moment this implementation does not work.
-Will update to the new API when I have the time to do it.

 ## Usage:
 ```web
 https://skola24.robingronberg.se/schedule/:domain/:schoolGuid/:groupGuid